PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 Everything else is currently working as expected.

-Possible SEO solution (not integrated yet) for i18n integration:
+I had to make significant changes regarding SEO within the pages, but I ended up finding a solution that worked.
+Here is another possible solution for i18n integration:

 - [next-roots](https://github.com/svobik7/next-roots)